The-Squadratics/openMRS_security_project/Code_Analysis_for_SSE.md

   * Low: 56
 * Standards:
   * CWE - 22: Improper Limitation of a Pathname to a Restricted Directory
+    * A file is opened to read its content.
+The filename comes from an `input` parameter.
+If an unfiltered parameter is passed to this file API, files from an arbitrary filesystem location could be read.
+This rule identifies `potential` path traversal vulnerabilities.
+In many cases, the constructed file path cannot be controlled by the user.
+If that is the case, the reported instance is a false positive.
   * CWE - 91: XML Injection
+    * XML External Entity (XXE) attacks can occur when an XML parser supports XML entities while processing XML received from an untrusted source.
+The software processes an XML document that can contain XML entities with URIs that resolve to documents outside of the intended sphere of control, causing the product to embed incorrect documents into its output.
   * CWE - 117: Improper Output Neutralization for Logs
+    * When data from an untrusted source is put into a logger and not neutralized correctly, an attacker could forge log entries or include malicious content.
+Inserted false entries could be used to skew statistics, distract the administrator or even to implicate another party in the commission of a malicious act.
+If the log file is processed automatically, the attacker can render the file unusable by corrupting the format of the file or injecting unexpected characters.
   * CWE - 227: 7PK - API Abuse
+    * This Serializable class defines a non-primitive instance field which is neither transient, Serializable, or `java.lang.Object`, and does not appear to implement the `Externalizable` interface or the `readObject()` and `writeObject()` methods.
+Objects of this class will not be deserialized correctly if a non-Serializable object is stored in this field.
   * CWE - 252: Unchecked Return Value
+    * This method returns a value that is not checked.
+The return value should be checked since it can indicate an unusual or unexpected function execution.
+For example, the `File.delete()` method returns false if the file could not be successfully deleted (rather than throwing an Exception).
+If you don't check the result, you won't notice if the method invocation signals unexpected behavior by returning an atypical return value.

 ### Code Analysis for SSE - Summary of Key Findings from the Code Reviews (Task 4)